natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/sequence_protocol.rst

     TypeError: list indices must be integers or slices, not str

-You will find implementation of remaining methods of sequence protocol in tasks to this section:
+Remaining methods of sequence protocol:

 * ``__contains__`` - this method is responsible for checking the presence of element in sequence ``'10.1.1.198' in net1``.
 If object does not define